leechangyo/leechangyo.github.io/_posts/2022-1-06-elevation_mapping.md

 ---
 layout: post
-title: Robot-Centric Elevation Mapping with uncertainty estimate(sensor variance, motion variance활)
+title: Robot-Centric Elevation Mapping with uncertainty estimate(sensor variance, motion variance활용)
-category: SLAM
+category: Machine Vision
-tag: SLAM
+tag: Machine Vision
 ---

 - Goal : find a representation of the terrain that takes the uncertainties of the range measurements and the state estimation into account